Aliases for TCL1A Gene

 GeneCards Summary for TCL1A Gene

 TCL1A (T-Cell Leukemia/Lymphoma 1A) is a Protein Coding gene.
-Diseases associated with TCL1A include t-cell leukemia and t-cell prolymphocytic leukemia.
+Diseases associated with TCL1A include precursor t-cell acute lymphoblastic leukemia and t-cell leukemia.
 Among its related pathways are PI3K-Akt signaling pathway and PI3K / Akt Signaling.
 An important paralog of this gene is MTCP1.

 UniProtKB/Swiss-Prot for TCL1A Gene

 Enhances the phosphorylation and activation of AKT1, AKT2 and AKT3.
 Promotes nuclear translocation of AKT1.
 Enhances cell proliferation, stabilizes mitochondrial membrane potential and promotes cell survival.